UK's Johnson to lead tributes to slain lawmaker Amess | Law-Order

 UK's Johnson to lead tributes to slain lawmaker Amess

-British Prime Minister Boris Johnson will lead tributes on Monday to David Amess, the veteran lawmaker stabbed to death while meeting constituency voters, as police questioned a man for what they say could have been a terrorist attack.
-Amess, 69, was knifed to death at a church on Friday in Leigh-on-Sea, east of London.
+British Prime Minister Boris Johnson will lead tributes on Monday to David Amess, a veteran lawmaker stabbed to death while meeting constituency voters in an attack that has heightened concern about politicians' safety.

-British Prime Minister Boris Johnson will lead tributes on Monday to David Amess, the veteran lawmaker stabbed to death while meeting constituency voters, as police questioned a man for what they say could have been a terrorist attack.
+They are treating the attack as a potential terrorism incident.
+Amess was the second British lawmaker to be killed in five years and his death shocked lawmakers across the political spectrum.
+They will gather at parliament later on Monday where a minute's silence will be held and Johnson will lead tributes.

-There will later be a procession to the nearby St Margaret's Church for a service of remembrance for the father of five.
-Amess's family said their hearts had been shattered by such a cruel and violent death.
+There will later be a procession to St. Margaret's Church for a service of remembrance for the father of five.
+Amess's family said he was a patriot and a man of peace.

-"Strong and courageous is an appropriate way to describe David.
-He was a patriot and a man of peace," the family said.
 "So, we ask people to set aside their differences and show kindness and love to all.
 This is the only way forward.
-Set aside hatred and work towards togetherness."
+Set aside hatred and work towards togetherness," they said.
+NOT COWED

-ONLINE ABUSE The murder of Amess, the second British lawmaker to be killed in five years, has prompted questions about politicians' safety and what action should be taken to address the growing problem of online abuse directed at them.
+The murder of Amess has prompted questions about politicians' safety and what action should be taken to address the growing problem of online abuse directed at them.
+"MPs (members of parliament) may rightly be concerned about security," Johnson's spokesman told reporters.

+They had been contacted by police to discuss their activities and review arrangements, he said.
+"The prime minister shares the concerns with a number of MPs and ministers that this attack cannot get in the way of democracy.
+We will not be cowed by those who seek to divide us and spread hate."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)